Deckhouse Kubernetes Platform (DKP) supports four ways to connect an application to the monitoring system:

 Example 2:

-annotations: prometheus.deckhouse.io/port: "443" prometheus.deckhouse.io/tls: "true" # If metrics are provided over HTTP, this annotation should not be specified.
+annotations: prometheus.deckhouse.io/port: "443" prometheus.deckhouse.io/tls: "true" # If metrics are provided over HTTP, do not specify this annotation.

 -